 Berlin, December 2020.
 EnergyLabs offers a portfolio of solutions that realizes energy savings and CO2 savings for buildings.
-With our ActiveEnergy solution, we fulfil three of the Sustainable Development Goals of the United Nations Agenda 2030.
+With our ActiveEnergy solution, we fulfill three of the Sustainable Development Goals (SDGs) of the United Nations Agenda 2030.

 Sustainable Development Goals

 The UN’s political objectives are planned to be achieved by the year 2030.
-They pursue the securing of sustainable development on an economic, social and ecological level.
-Central points are the achievement of equal opportunities, peace and justice, an improvement of the world’s climate, less environmental destruction, and sustainable management of resources.
+Thus, they pursue the securing of sustainable development on an economic, social, and ecological level.
+Central points of the SDGs are the achievement of equal opportunities, peace and justice, as well as the improvement of the world’s climate, less environmental destruction, and sustainable management of resources.

-Some of the Global Goals address the topics energy and sustainability; issues of particular concern to the team of EnergyLabs.
+Some of the Global Goals address the topics of energy and sustainability.
+This is also an issues of particular concern to the team of EnergyLabs.
 Our goal is to turn buildings into active protectors of the environment.
 We improve the status quo.
-If you’d like to find out more about what ActiveEnergy does and how we are reducing the energy consumption and CO2 emissions, check out more information here.
+If you’d like to find out more about what ActiveEnergy does and how we are reducing energy consumption and CO2 emissions, check out more information on ActiveEnergy here.

 Affordable and clean energy

-Goal number 7 of the SDG‘s is tailored to EnergyLabs’ portfolio of solutions: the goal of access to affordable, reliable, and sustainable energy.
+Goal number 7 of the SDGs is tailored to EnergyLabs’ portfolio of solutions.
+The goal is the access to affordable, reliable, and sustainable energy for everyone.
 ActiveEnergy is an efficient way to increase the energy efficiency of buildings.
 We enable lower energy consumption and less CO2 emissions.
-Increasing energy efficiency worldwide is one of the essential measures that must be taken to achieve a more sustainable world.
+Increasing energy efficiency worldwide is one of the essential measures that needs to be taken to achieve a more sustainable world.

 Responsible consumption and production